tiagosiebler/binance/README.md

  * The WebsocketClient will manage individual connections for you, under the hood.
  * Just make an instance of the WS Client and subscribe to topics.
 It'll handle the rest.
  */
-const wsClient = new WebsocketClient(
+const wsClient = new WebsocketClient({
-  {
   api_key: key,
   api_secret: secret,
   // Optional: when enabled, the SDK will try to format incoming data into more readable objects.
   // Beautified data is emitted via the "formattedMessage" event
   beautify: true,
   // Disable ping/pong ws heartbeat mechanism (not recommended)
   // disableHeartbeat: true,
   // Connect to testnet environment
   // testnet: true,
-  },
-);
+});

 // receive raw events
 wsClient.on('message', (data) => {